ismailfaruqi/tech-choices/README.md

 ### 3. Monitoring: Prometheus

 Prometheus is great once your services / server count reached > 150 and your Datadog bill is killing your budget.
-Setting it up is a little bit complex though.
+Setting it up is a little bit complex though, and the alerting is not as easy as Datadog.

 ### 4. Container Orchestration: Kubernetes